onshape-public/onshape-ts-drawing-client/README.md

 When you do 'npm run build', due to this setting, the Typescript compiler will automatically start watching for file changes and will rebuild every time you change and save a file in the project.
 If you do not want this behavior, then you can change the watch value to false.
 But after that you will need to rebuild manually after each code change.

-#### Running Sample Tasks
+#### Running Sample Scripts

-After building, you can run any of these sample tasks from the terminal command line:
+After building, you can run any of these sample scripts from the terminal command line:

 ```
 npm run create-note --drawinguri=<drawing uri> --stack=cad